 There are typically three types of employees when it comes to careers:

 Neither of the above is the best or worst format to follow.
 Remember to do (or be) what you want to.
-Understandig what works best for you, career-wise, depends entirely on you and your goals.
+Understanding what works best for you, career-wise, depends entirely on you and your goals.
 With each style, there comes different pros and cons, which is why personal preference plays a part.
 A lifetime in the same job and company provides excellent job security, pensions and growth.
 Changing career after a decade or two in the same industry might bring new life to an otherwise mundane work week while offering better work/life balance.
 Constantly moving may give you that spontaneity you desire and allow you to work on new projects and meet new people, often.
+We find it often helps to create a Career Development Plan.

 For those who are considering a change of career, the Guardian gave some great advice.
 In summary, they proposed that before you consider a career change, you should: